Plasmmer/Web3Updater/README.md

 ### Questions?
 Suggestions?

 Feel free to open an issue, [here](https://github.com/DaniellMesquita/Web3Updater/issues).
-Pull requests are even more welcome <3
+Pull requests also are welcome <3

 ## Powered by the amazing:
 * [jq](https://github.com/stedolan/jq) (for parsing .JSON data)